moderndatacompany/dataos.info/docs/interfaces/data_product_hub/discovery.md

     </center>

-5. Give your exploration a name and description (optional) and click on ‘Save’.
+5. Provide a name and, optionally, a description for the exploration, then click on **Save**.

     <center>
     <img src="/interfaces/data_product_hub/discovery/image%20(44).png" alt="DPH" style="width:20rem; border: 1px solid black;" />